paulbrenker/tex-github-workflow/README.md

 ## Todo before publishing

-- [ ] Test for compatibility with multi file latex projects document this in improvements only ci
-- [ ] drawio integration
 - [ ] write a blog post about this repo
 - [ ] pages option to showcase current release and document it in advanced